-- A) The Legal Description for the PUD is adopted as shown in Exhibit "A" attached herein. - B) The conditions of the PUD and the Preliminary Development Plan (PDP) for the PUD are adopted as shown in Exhibit "B" attached herein.
+- A) The conditions of the PUD and the Preliminary Development Plan (PDP) for the PUD are adopted as shown in Exhibit "B" attached herein. - B) All other conditions adopted for this PUD shall remain in force.

 SECTION 3.
 OWNER AND DESCRIPTION